Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 ## A Word About My Setup

-Before we get started there are a few things that might throw you off.
+Before we get started, there are a few things that might throw you off.

-- I use `async`/`await`, you can read more about it [here]
+- I use `async`/`await`; you can read more about it [here]
 - I initialize my state with
   [class fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Field_declarations)
   rather than in the `constructor`
-- In the examples I'm going to call `getResource` which is basically a function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+- In the examples, I'm going to call `getResource` which is a function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-  I do this both because I want to hide the fetching logic and because it's then easier to test my component.
-I can just [`jest.mock`](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options) the import
+  I do this both because I want to hide the fetching logic and because it's then easier to test my component—I [`jest.mock`](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options) the import